PWSampanis/MTG_Data_Engineering_Bootcamp/README.md

 dbt cloud account
 prefect (installed through pip install requirements.txt)

 My suggestion is that you follow this helpful video which will walk you through the creation of a VM.
 The video will also walk you through installing anaconda which is used here (watch everything up until 16:35 timestamp).
 VM creation Video: https://youtu.be/ae-CV2KfoN0

 ## Initial Setup:
 So at this point I am assuming that you have a working environment with Anaconda 3 installed and initialized.

 Next you will need to copy the project repository to your working environment.

 via the command line, you can run: git clone https://github.com/PWSampanis/MTG_Data_Engineering_Bootcamp.git

-I would then use the terminal to go into the MTG_Data_Engineering bootcamp and into the Prefect folder.
+I would then use the terminal to go into the MTG_Data_Engineering bootcamp folder.

 linux VM command:
-cd MTG_Data_Engineering_Bootcamp/prefect
+cd MTG_Data_Engineering_Bootcamp/

-From here, you can run pip install

-When using prefect, you run the command *?prefect orion start?* to start up the web application and see progress of jobs.
+You will now likely want to create a conda environment where you will install the requirements.
+I have saved my conda environment if you would like to replicate it.

+Anaconda Command:
+conda env create -f environment.yml

+Alternatively, I have exported my packages in a pip-friendly requirements.txt file if you have python but not anaconda.
+Python (not Anaconda) Command: pip install requirements.txt

+The above command (depending on anaconda or pip) should allow you to install the prefect and google packages which we will require.

+Personal note: my anaconda version info is as follows... conda version : 22.11.1 conda-build version : 3.22.0 python version : 3.9.13.final.0

+## Pipeline

+We have two different ways to run this pipeline.
+The first option is to run the python file from the terminal.
+The second method would be to create a prefect deployment and then initiate a run job (the deployment method allows us to schedule the pipeline).

+Either way, you will want to make sure you are in your conda environment so you have prefect installed.

+Commands:
+conda activate zoomcamp (my personal environment) prefect orion start
+- When you start orion it should provide a link to the dashboard (Check out the dashboard at http://##.#.#.#:##) Use the link to launch the dashboard.
+You will want to

+I then create a separate terminal (using VSCode) and run: cd MTG_Data_Engineering_Bootcamp/prefect/ (if you are not already in this sub folder)

+## Pipeline Option 1: Run Python File (Manual)

 to be able to use blocks in your code you need to run this from the cli:
 - prefect block register -m prefect_gcp